Release-Candidate/vscode-scheme-repl/README.md

 ### Drawbacks

-- The `#;` only comments out until the first closing bracket.
+- The datum comment `#;` only comments out until the first closing bracket.
 I'd rather have wrong comment syntax highlighting than no indication at all.
 - Syntax highlighting of complex numbers is done in a simple way and does not recognize complex numbers with `NAN`s or `INF`s.
 - The REPL pane is left empty on restart of VS Code and has to be manually closed.
 I do not know of a way to automatically close that on exit.
 - Inline evaluation can only show a single line because VA Code cannot display more than one line of a "text decoration".